 Premium Small Engine

 While horsepower doesn’t equate to the best engine necessarily, Consumer Reports attests that “an engine with overhead valves or an overhead camshaft should run more efficiently and start more easily than a traditional side-valve mower engine…” especially “…as it ages.”
-Briggs & Stratton engines like the Professional Series 875 engine start easier, run quieter, and have a longer lifespan.
+Briggs & Stratton push mower engines start easier, run quieter, and have a longer lifespan.

 Now that you’ve learned about some newer features to focus on during your lawn mower purchase, check out Briggs & Stratton’s more in-depth Push Mower Buying Guide for safety tips, maintenance instructions, and more.